Echo of Another Day (Part 5) [Moved]

 Quentin muttered to himself.
 "Well, that's just great.
 The Steelgraves get legitimacy, a town to call their own, and their own legal tricks department if needed..."
 Quentin exhaled.
 "And that new 'ranch' helps them flank us...it keeps us looking in more than one direction all the time now."

-Jess's lips twitched into a smile.
+Shade's lips twitched into a smile.
 He read equal amounts of dislike and disgust in Harriet's voice.
 Her personal opinion of him did not bother him overmuch.
 He wasn't too fond of her either.
-Jess was confident that once they were in the courtroom, she would do her best to ensure that Chance's and Regina's wishes were carried out.
+Shade was confident that once they were in the courtroom, she would do her best to ensure that Chance's and Regina's wishes were carried out.

 Harriet's gray eyes turned stormy, and her lips thinned as she glared at Quentin.
 "And what have I seen of him, Quentin?"
 His name came out sharper than she intended.
 A little voice in her head tried to caution her against engaging a client in a verbal battle.
 At the same time, a rather dispassionate side of Harriet tried to analyze why Quentin Cantrell grated on her nerves.
 But, it was far too late.
 Demon Harriet was taking charge.
 "Yes, Mr. Harper has proven a reliable scout, leading us safely from Missoula to Kalispell where he almost got into a shootout with Deputy Marshal Cory.
 Before that, on the train, he drew his gun on me, my associate, and my sister.
 Although the gunfight in Missoula was technically self-defense, he still settled the situation with a shooting.
 I have not seen anything that would actually render my opinions and observations invalid."